ayushilal20/Nextflow_Docker/README.md

 ## 4️⃣ Provide Input Data

 The pipeline requires paired-end FASTQ files as input.
-Users should download their raw sequencing data (or place their own files) inside a directory, e.g., `fastq_data/`:
+Users should download their raw sequencing data (or place their own files) inside a directory, e.g., `fastq_data/` inside the Nextflow_Docker directory:
 ```bash
 mkdir fastq_data
 ```